mhmirza/DataViz/README.md

 # About me

 Hi, I am Manzoor!
 I am 27 years old, but I might look much older to you if we ever get to meet.
-I am a graudate student at Carnegie Mellon University pursuing Masters in Public Policy and Management: Data Analytics.
+I am a graduate student at Carnegie Mellon University pursuing Masters in Public Policy and Management: Data Analytics.
 Prior to joining graduate school, I was working with GlaxoSmithKline in their Customer Insights division, based out of Pakistan.

 Before I visualize any data, let me visualize myself.
 Here is a picture of me from a trip that I took to Langkawi, Malaysia during winter vacations of 2019.